tudes00/ZeroLab/README.md

-# zerolab — pentest lab
+# zerolab — Pentest, Write-ups, Tutorials, Tools, Labs, ...

-Welcome to zerolab, my personal pentesting lab and write-up collection
+Welcome to **zerolab**, my pentesting lab, write-up and tutorial collection.
+This repository is for learning, documentation and safe sharing of methodology.

-> ⚠️ Ethics : Do NOT use techniques or tools here against systems you do not own or have explicit permission to test.
+> ⚠️ Ethics: Do **NOT** use techniques or tools from this repository against systems you do not own or do not have explicit permission to test.

+---

+## Contributions
+Contributions are **welcome**! 🎉
+If you want to contribute (write-ups, labs, notes, or tool ideas), please read [CONTRIBUTING.md](./CONTRIBUTING.md) before opening an issue or a pull request.

+---

-## Contenu principal
+## Contents

-- `/projects/writeups/` : write-ups
+### Write-ups
+- `/writeups/` — write-ups for CTFs, retired boxes and personal labs.

+### Tools
-- `/projects/tools/` : tool ideas, prototypes, notes
+- `/projects/tools/` — tool ideas, design notes and small prototypes.

-- `/labs/` : Maybe comming soon
+### Labs
+- `/labs/` — reproducible lab descriptions. (coming soon)

+### Notes
-- `/notes/` : cheatsheets, notes, and other things
+- `/notes/` — cheatsheets, enum checklists, quick references.
+- `/notes/tuto/` — tutorials for setting up pentesting environments, installing OS, tools and more.